mlargeaud/NavTOP/README.md

 The parameters needed to run the code must be indicated in an input file.
 Examples of such files can be found in the            'input_files' folder.

-The 3 first lines give a description of the case studied, the file's readiness status ('parameters need checking' or 'ready    for use', for example) and the source of the parameters used.
-This part of the file can be modified as the user wants, provided it remains above the "case_name" section.
+The lines above "Case name" give a description of the case studied, the file's readiness status ('parameters need checking' or 'ready for use', for example) and the source of the parameters used.
+This part of the file can be modified as the user wants, provided it remains above the "Case name" entry.
 The entry parameters are then defined as follows:

   - Case name: string parameter referring to the scenario's name the user wants to define.